noetl/noetl/README.md

 ## Workflow DSL Structure

 NoETL uses a declarative YAML-based Domain Specific Language (DSL) for defining workflows.
-The key components of a NoETL playbook include:
+The key parts of a NoETL playbook include:

 - **Metadata**: Version, path, and description of the playbook
 - **Workload**: Input data and parameters for the workflow (Jinja2 templated)